NU-Askarovich/Persistent-Live-USB-manual/README.md

 **Rufus will format your flash drive completely!**
 Make sure there are no important files on it.

-step ⑧ **Click start button**
+**step 8)** **Click start button**
 If you are sure click “Start” button.
 Please, make sure that you have constant power supply because upload interrupt may cause problems.
 Also, next window can appear and please select ISO image mode:

 ![Rufus Interface](images/slide12(1).png)

-step ⑨ **Click start button** Wait for nearly 15-20 minutes.
+**step 9)** **Click start button** Wait for nearly 15-20 minutes.
 After formatting, Rufus will upload your ISO Ubuntu file inside flash memory and you will have this window:

 ![Rufus Interface](images/slide12(2).png)

 ✅ First flash drive is now ready!

+## 4️⃣ Ubuntu Installation on the Second Flash Drive

+In this section we will install Ubuntu on the second flash drive.
+Please be patient as this is the longest and most complicated part of the manual.

+---

+ **Step 1)** Insert two flash drives in USB ports
+ **Step 2)** Please, turn your PC (or laptop) off and during power-up, press the Boot Menu key (depending on the model).
+ **Step 3)** When Boot menu is opened you can see several options.
+Please select your flash memory with ISO file of Ubuntu
+(in my case it was called just “Ubuntu”).

+After this you will see GRUB menu like this and select first option – Ubuntu.

+ **Step 4)** When you clicked on your Ubuntu you will see this screen and please select “Try Ubuntu” option.

+---

+ **Step 5)** After you selected “Try Ubuntu” option you will see next screen (it is desktop).
+ **Step 6)** Verify if laptop sees second flash drive (where we are going to install Ubuntu).

+For this purpose, find "Disks" (search via "Activities" → type Disks).
+There should be:
+- Your hard drive (500GB or similar)
+- USB stick with ISO image (first flash drive)
+- Your second flash drive (in my case 64GB Kingston) ← that's where we'll install Ubuntu.

+---

+ **Step 7)** Return to desktop.
+Click “Install Ubuntu 20.04 LTS” and in following windows choose next parameters:
+- Language — English
+- Keyboard layout
+- Connect Wi-Fi if you want.

+If after Wi-Fi connection you see this (image on the right), please look at section called “RST turning off”.
+If not, please continue following instructions.

+---

+ **Step 8)** After you set up Wi-Fi settings you will see this screen (image on the right).
+I chose normal installation with downloading updates.
+Click “Continue” after selecting suitable for you options.